THINGS TO CONSIDER

 Important Dates & Student Orientation

 Community Week (Orientation Week) is an important time to come together at the start of every year as the Morling College community.

-Morling College is located in Macquarie Park, about a half hour journey away from the Sydney CBD.
-Macquarie Park is known as the second largest business district in Sydney, and hosts a number of lifestyle and entertainment options, including Ice Skating, Cinemas and Ten-Pin Bowling.
+Morling College Sydney is located in Macquarie Park, about a half hour journey away from the Sydney CBD.
+Macquarie Park is known as the second largest business district in Sydney, and hosts a number of lifestyle and entertainment options, including ice skating, cinemas and ten-pin bowling.
 Macquarie Park is home to Macquarie Shopping Centre, the ninth-largest shopping centre in Australia and borders Lane Cove Park, a perfect spot for a bush walk or picnic.
 Macquarie Shopping Centre is located five minutes’ walk from the College, with major stores such as Myer, Woolworths, Big W and Target, as well as other facilities such as the post office, cinemas, banks, Services NSW, and food outlets.

-Macquarie Park is also home to Macquarie University, with is adjacent to the College.
-The Library facilities are available for use but there are no borrowing privileges.
+Macquarie Park is also home to Macquarie University, which is adjacent to the College.
+Their Library facilities are available for use but there are no borrowing privileges.
 The University has student facilities such as a gym (fee payable), food outlets and a bookshop.